New fire station for East Knox County - Knox TN Today

-Rural Metro Fire Chief Jerry Harnish and Knox County officials including Mayor Glenn Jacobs will be in East Knox County at 10 a.m. today (12/23) to officially open the new fire station at 5651 Strawberry Plains Pike.
-An open house for the community will continue through 7 p.m.
+Rural Metro Fire Chief Jerry Harnish and Knox County officials including Mayor Glenn Jacobs have officially opened the new fire station at 5651 Strawberry Plains Pike near John Sevier Highway.

-The fire station is a relocation of the existing Station 27 which was located in the Forks of the River Industrial Park.
-The new station will have better facilities for the first responders based there.
-It also will provide faster response time for many areas.
-The location is near the intersection of John Sevier Highway.
+It’s a relocation of Station 27 that was in the Forks of the River Industrial Park.

+Harnish said the new station will improve response times to the residential area around the industrial area and reduce insurance premiums to Rural Metro subscribers in neighborhoods previously too far from other stations.

+The new fire station houses a pumper and a squad truck that carries specialized equipment for hazardous materials incidents and other emergencies.

+Rural Metro Fire is a private fire department serving most of Knox County outside the city of Knoxville through contracts with property owners for service.
+Property owners not having a contract with Rural Metro Fire will still receive services when needed, but at a higher fee per call.
+Homeowners and businesses interested in subscribing can call 865-560-0239.

-The new station was funded entirely by Rural Metro, a subscription-based service.
+The new station was funded entirely by Rural Metro.
 No tax dollars were involved, said Captain Jeffrey Bagwell.
 Rural Metro is part of AMR, which provides emergency ambulance service for all of Knox County.

 Gift-giving Thursday